pidgeon-pete/openfirex/core-rules.md

 Attacks from this weapon ignore the rules for light or heavy cover.

 **Impact**
-A unit may make a free attack action with this weapon after completing an Assault action.
-This attack may only target a unit within assault range.
+A unit may make a free attack action with this weapon against a unit that it moved into **Assault Range** with this activation if it moved at least 6 inches.

 **Longshot**
-This weapon may make an attack at up to twice its maximum range but it's Attacks attribute is reduced to 1 and the Battle Skill test suffers a -1 modifier.
+This weapon may make an attack at up to twice its maximum range but it's Attacks attribute is reduced to 1.

 **Suppressing**
 If an attack from this weapon hits a unit it automatically takes a suppression token, up to a maximum of 2.
 This does not count as the target unit evading the attack.

-### Section 4 - Starter Module